rbutinarav/PowerDataPoint/README.md

 ## Contributing

-We appreciate your contributions!
+We greatly appreciate your contributions!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for information on how you can contribute to the development of PowerDataPoint.

 ## License